 There is a three step process:

 - Learn about Disciplined Agile.
 You need to have a comprehensive knowledge of how Disciplined Agile Delivery works from beginning to end.
-You can do this by reading the Disciplined Agile Delivery book or by taking a Disciplined Agile workshop (in particular DA 101: The Disciplined Agile Experience, DA 104:Introduction to Disciplined Agile, or DA 105: Disciplined Agile in a Nutshell).
+You can do this by reading Choose Your WoW! or by taking a Disciplined Agile workshop.
 It is also possible for someone with deep experience in agile to read the articles and blog postings on this site to gain enough knowledge to pass the test, but there is far more information in the book and taught in the workshops.

 - Pass the CDA test.
 The CDA test is comprehensive and 10-15% of people fail it the first time (typically due to lack of preparation).
 We suggest that you first read this advice on how to pass the CDA test.
 Then, once you’re ready, take the CDA test.